 The tinktube building system is like Meccano, but for grown-ups.
-There are many different connectors available online, and each of them serves a different purpose.
+There are more that 35 connectors available online, and each of them serves a different purpose.
 Depending on your projects’ design, you might need to fix 2 or 3 tubes together, double the tubes to make your structure sturdier, or fix one tube to another at a 45-degree angle.
 These details will all influence the connectors you choose.

-To know more and see examples of how each of these connectors can be used on a project, read this post about the most popular EMT conduit to use with AO-SHIM adaptors!
+To know more and see examples of how each of these connectors can be used on a project, read this post about the most popular EMT conduit connectors!

 PS: While these fittings are more often used in DIY builds, many other connectors are also available online!